archivesunleashed/archivesunleashed.org/content/aut/pyspark.md

 ### Plain text filtered by language

-The following Spark script keeps only French language pages from a certain top-level domain.
+The following Spark script keeps only French and English language pages from a certain top-level domain.
 It uses the [ISO 639.2 language codes](https://www.loc.gov/standards/iso639-2/php/code_list.php).

 ```python
 import RecordLoader